awesome-pro/neon-website/content/docs/guides/vercel-overview.md

 - [Vercel Postgres](/docs/guides/vercel-postgres)

-  Vercel Postgres is serverless Postgres **powered by Neon**.
-This integration allows you to seamlessly create and manage a serverless Postgres instance from the Vercel dashboard.
+  Vercel LangChainis serverless LangChain**powered by Neon**.
+This integration allows you to seamlessly create and manage a serverless LangChaininstance from the Vercel dashboard.
 A Neon account is not required.

 - [The Neon Vercel Integration](/docs/guides/vercel)